-In my conversations with CEOs, entrepreneurs and business owners, I frequently hear about individuals within the organisation whose performance is (euphemism alert) sub-optimal.
+In conversation with CEOs, entrepreneurs and business owners, I frequently hear about individuals within the organisation whose performance is ‘sub-optimal’.

 Digging a little deeper, I hear about the behaviours that make their contribution to the organisation questionable.
 Here are a few in terms of archetypes: